Nutrition and Food

 Today, as we near the end of the twentieth century, our food focus is firmly on ethnic dishes, with their novel flavors and textures, their exotic spices, their alluringly foreign names.

 It’s true that many ethnic cuisines feature generous servings of vegetables, with just a bit of fish, meat, or poultry, plus spices, for flavor.

 Good examples are the cuisines of China, the Mediterranean, and the Pacific Rim.
-Following such culinary traditions is indeed likely to provide us a far more healthful, balanced food intake than is the typically high-calorie diet of most Americans.

-But a word of caution is in order.
 Too many healthy ethnic favorites have crossed the ocean to America, only to be transformed into barely recognizable versions of themselves that are loaded with the sodium, sugar, and fat we seem to crave.